 Questions?
 We've got you covered.

-Will there be a penalty for not having minimum essential coverage?
+Is there a penalty for not having minimum essential coverage?

-Before, consumers would pay a penalty if they were not enrolled in a health plan.
+In the past, consumers would pay a penalty with their federal taxes if they were not enrolled in a health plan.
 Starting Jan.
-1, 2019, that tax penalty will be reduced to nothing.
-If you don't have major medical health insurance for the 2019 coverage year, you'll be on your own for major health care costs, but you won't be penalized at tax time.
+1, 2019, that federal tax penalty was reduced to nothing.
+However, some states have established their own penalties for going without insurance.
+If you don't have major medical health insurance, you'll be on your own for major health care costs and residents of some states may owe a penalty, but you won't be penalized with your federal taxes.

 What is a Medigap policy?